Hyan (wrestler): American independent circuit (2014–present)

 Gerard is known for her tenures with various promotions from the American independent scene with which he has shared brief or longer stints such as Shimmer Women Athletes, Rise Wrestling, AAW Wrestling, Deadlock Pro-Wrestling, New Texas Pro Wrestling and many others.
 She made a one-night appearance at WWE's Monday Night RAW on August 29, 2016, where she fell short to Nia Jax.

-At AEW Dark: Elevation #64 on May 23, 2022, she unsuccessfully challenged Mercedes Martinez for the ROH Women's World Championship.
 At Fighting Spirit Unleashed, an event promoted by NJPW Strong on October 28, 2023, Gerard unsuccessfully challenged Giulia for the Strong Women's Championship.

 Shimmer Women Athletes (2017–2021)

 Gerard shared a four-year tenure with Shimmer Women Athletes.
 She made her debut at Volume 98 on November 12, 2017, where she teamed up with Jewells Malone to defeat Cherry Layne and Trixie Tash.
 During her time in the promotion, she chased for several of the titles promoted by it.
 As for the Heart of Shimmer Championship, she first became an interim champion for an injured Samantha Heights at Volume 116 on November 3, 2019, where she defeated Kris Statlander and Rhia O'Reilly in a three-way elimination match.
 Gerard then defeated Thunderkitty at The Collective on October 10, 2021 to become lineal champion.
 She dropped the title to Nevaeh at Volume 119 on October 31, 2021, one day prior to the closure of the promotion.